Desert monitor: Varanus griseus koniecznyi

+Biology

-V. griseus goes into hibernation from about September to April.
+Desert monitors goes into hibernation from about September to April.
 In April is a mass exodus from their hibernation, and they become most active between May and July.
 During the middle of the day, the lizards mainly stay in their burrows and only come to the desert surface to search for food.
 The monitor lizards require approximately 3 to 4 full hibernation periods (years) to reach their full size (about 55–65 cm excluding their tails) and at least 3 hibernation periods before they become sexually mature.
-The overall lifespan of V. griseus in the wild does not normally exceed around 8 years in both males and females.
+The overall lifespan of desert monitors in the wild does not normally exceed around 8 years in both males and females.

-Importance of body temperature
+Metabolism

-V. griseus is a cold-blooded ectotherm whose behaviors therefore depend on the outside temperatures.
+Desert monitors are cold-blooded ectotherms whose behaviours therefore depend on the outside temperatures.
 Many lizards become sluggish in cold weather and even may become inactive if the temperature decreases substantially.
 Their olfactory and nerve signals significantly slow down, which severely limit the lizard from either catching potential prey or escaping from predators.
-The body temperature of V. griseus is directly proportional to its running speed between the temperatures of 21 and 37 °C. Between those temperatures, the running speed of the monitor lizard increases from a little over 1 m/s at 21 °C to around 3 m/s at 37 °C. Over 37 °C, its running speed does not increase, and below 21 °C, the lizards are extremely sluggish.
+The body temperature of desert monitors is directly proportional to its running speed between the temperatures of 21 and 37 °C. Between those temperatures, the running speed of the monitor lizard increases from a little over 1 m/s at 21 °C to around 3 m/s at 37 °C. Over 37 °C, its running speed does not increase, and below 21 °C, the lizards are extremely sluggish.
 If they are being pursued by a predator while their body temperature is less than 21 °C, they will not flee, but will instead hold their ground and become extremely aggressive.

-The body temperature of V. griseus depends mainly on the outside environment (time of day, season, etc.).
+The body temperature of desert monitors depend mainly on the outside environment (time of day, season, etc.).
 Their internal temperatures begin warming up before they even leave their burrows through conductive heat gain, and their temperatures rapidly rise once they begin basking in the morning sun and reach their highest point in the noonday heat.
-The specific body temperature of V. griseus can vary depending on the average temperatures of the country they live in, but their maximum body temperature does not usually exceed 38.5 °C even when basking in the sunlight.
-Male monitor lizards are generally more active and have a higher average body temperature than the females.
+The specific body temperature of desert monitors can vary depending on the average temperatures of the country they live in, but their maximum body temperature does not usually exceed 38.5 °C even when basking in the sunlight.
+Males are generally more active and have a higher average body temperature than the females.
 The body temperature of the lizard during hibernation is 15.0 to 30.5 °C, but in many areas, the average body temperature during hibernation is around 16-18 °C.

 The species is one of the few monitor lizards that tolerate relatively cold temperatures, being present as far north as south-west Kazakhstan.